 The AMWA has over 4,000 members and a simple goal – to help fellow medical writers excel in their careers by providing them with training, networking, and continued education opportunities.

-By acquiring this writing certification, you can solidify the of your medical skills, strengthen your professional profile, and attract better employment opportunities.
+By acquiring this writing certification, you can solidify your medical skills, strengthen your professional profile, and attract better employment opportunities.

 In order to qualify for the examination, you must: